roytang/blog/content/notes/2019/02/1100950064623628288/index.md

   url: https://twitter.com/roytang/statuses/1100950064623628288/
 ---

-RT [@ayalamuseum](https://twitter.com/ayalamuseum/): friendly reminder to give yourself space to be terrible and fail at what you do.
+friendly reminder to give yourself space to be terrible and fail at what you do.

-because it's okay to suck at first; tha…
+because it's okay to suck at first; that's where hard work and practice comes in.